The Fractal Multiverse — a Theocentric Paradigm

 Nine chapters exploring the cellular cosmos from history, physics, and philosophy

-The Cellular Cosmology (German: Zellularkosmologie) proposes that we live on the inner concave surface of a self-contained cosmic cell.
-Light follows curved paths through a radial aether gradient, producing the optical illusion of a convex Earth in infinite space.
+Cellular Cosmology (German: Zellularkosmologie) holds that we live on the inner surface of a self-contained cosmic cell.
+Light is curved by a radial aether gradient, producing merely the optical illusion of an all-encompassing sky.

 Worldview ≡ Self-image ≡ Image of God.